Jan Stevens

 We leave our clients with more than products.
 By building meaningful relations throughout their organisation, we transform them from within and ensure we live and breathe digital together.

-As a frontend React developer I transform the designs to a fully functional application.
-I think critical about how components should hook together and keep them easy to understand.
-Recently my focus shift to become a Full stack developer leveraging AWS and serverless.
+As a frontend React developer, I transform the designs into fully functional applications.
+I think critically about how components should hook together and keep them easy to understand.
+Recently, my focus shifted to become a Full Stack developer leveraging AWS and serverless.

 Antwerp